waffleio/hackshop/content/cards/assumptions.md

+### Test your Guesses

 By now you should have:
 - Boxes 1-4 filled out on your lean canvas
 - a paper prototype of a solution

 So far we've made a bunch of guesses.
-What problems ~we~ think exist, what customers ~we~ think have that problem, and what solution ~we~ think would solve it.
+What problems *we* think exist, what customers *we* think have that problem, and what solution *we* think would solve it.

 Before moving on, we need to test those assumptions with some potential customers.